Calcium pyrophosphate dihydrate crystal deposition disease: Signs and symptoms

 X-ray, CT, or other imaging usually shows accumulation of calcium within the joint cartilage, known as chondrocalcinosis.
 There can also be findings of osteoarthritis.
 The white blood cell count is often raised.

 Cause

 The cause of CPPD disease is unknown.
 Increased breakdown of adenosine triphosphate (ATP; the molecule used as energy currency in all living things), which results in increased pyrophosphate levels in joints, is thought to be one reason why crystals may develop.

 Familial forms are rare.
 One genetic study found an association between CPPD and a region of chromosome 8q.

 The gene ANKH is involved in crystal-related inflammatory reactions and inorganic phosphate transport.

+Chrondocalcinosis may be extremely common in the population.
+CPPD flares may also be triggered by joint trauma from previous surgeries.

 Diagnosis

 The disease is defined by presence of joint inflammation and the presence of CPPD crystals within the joint.
 The crystals are usually detected by imaging and/or joint fluid analysis.

 Medical imaging, consisting of x-ray, CT, MRI, or ultrasound may detect chondrocalcinosis within the affected joint, indicating a substantial amount of calcium crystal deposition within the cartilage or ligaments.
 Ultrasound is a reliable method to diagnose CPPD.
 Using ultrasound, chondrocalcinosis may be depicted as echogenic foci with no acoustic shadow within the hyaline cartilage or fibrocartilage.
 By x-ray, CPPD can appear similar to other diseases such as ankylosing spondylitis and gout.

 Arthrocentesis, or removing synovial fluid from the affected joint, is performed to test the synovial fluid for the calcium pyrophosphate crystals that are present in CPPD.
 When stained with H&E stain, calcium pyrophosphate crystals appears deeply blue ("basophilic").
 However, CPP crystals are much better known for their rhomboid shape and weak positive birefringence on polarized light microscopy, and this method remains the most reliable method of identifying the crystals under the microscope.
 However, even this method has poor sensitivity, specificity, and inter-operator agreement.

 These two modalities currently define CPPD disease, but lack diagnostic accuracy.
 Thus, the diagnosis of CPPD disease is potentially epiphenomenological.